In this guide we’ll take a look at the best orchid foods for the UK market.

 You can do this, and it will probably keep your orchid alive and flowering.
 However, complete orchid foods have added micronutrients such as calcium, magnesium, boron and copper that these plants require in small amounts for optimal health.

-Your orchid may get some of these nutrients from tap water if you use it.
-However, it is a good idea to use a specific orchid food at least once a month to ensure your plant gets the full range of nutrients it needs.
+It is a good idea to use a specific orchid food at least once a month to ensure your plant gets the full range of nutrients it needs.

 Where should I position my orchid?

 Try to find a bright place out of direct sunlight for your orchid.
 Near a north facing window usually suits them well.
 Most orchids like daytime temperatures of about 18°C and a night time temperature of about 10°C.